Ben Whishaw: Career

-Whishaw reprised his role of Q in No Time to Die, the 25th James Bond film, which released worldwide on 30 September 2021.
-As of 2022, Whishaw stars in the BBC and AMC medical drama This Is Going to Hurt, an adaptation of comedian Adam Kay's memoir recalling his time as a junior NHS doctor in 2006.
+Whishaw reprised his role of Q in No Time to Die (2021), the 25th James Bond film.
+As of 2022, Whishaw stars in the BBC and AMC medical drama This Is Going to Hurt, an adaptation of comedian Adam Kay's memoir recalling his time in 2006 as a junior NHS doctor.
 Whishaw is also credited as an executive producer.
-He has an upcoming role in Sarah Polley's Women Talking, a film adaptation of Miriam Toews' novel of the same name.
+Whishaw appeared in Sarah Polley's Women Talking, the film adaptation of Miriam Toews' novel of the same name, for which he was nominated for several acting awards for his performance.
+In 2023, he appeared in Passages, for which he received a nomination for Best Supporting Performance at the 39th Film Independent Spirit Awards.

-He will portray Russian writer and ultranationalist Eduard Limonov in Limonov, the Ballad of Eddie, directed by Kirill Serebrennikov.
+He portrayed Russian writer and ultranationalist Eduard Limonov in the biopic Limonov: The Ballad (2024), directed by Kirill Serebrennikov; filming commenced in Moscow in 2021 but was halted by the Russian invasion of Ukraine.
+In late 2024, he starred with Keira Knightley in the Netflix spy thriller Black Doves, and headlined the West End revival of Waiting for Godot at the Theatre Royal Haymarket alongside Lucian Msamati.

-Trivia

-Whishaw's regular dubbing voice for the French-speaking world is Yoann Sover who has dubbed his performances in 7 films and 4 tv series as of 2021.
+In 2025, Whishaw was nominated for the Olivier Award for Best Actor in a Supporting Role for his performance in Bluets.

 Personal life

 For several years, Whishaw refused to answer questions about his personal life, saying: "For me, it's important to keep a level of anonymity.
 As an actor, your job is to persuade people that you're someone else.
 So if you're constantly telling people about yourself, I think you're shooting yourself in the foot."
 In 2011, he told Out magazine: "As an actor you have total rights to privacy and mystery, whatever your sexuality, whatever you do.
 I don't see why that has to be something you discuss openly because you do something in the public eye.
 I have no understanding of why we turn actors into celebrities."

-Whishaw entered into a civil partnership with Australian composer Mark Bradshaw in August 2012.
+In August 2012, Whishaw entered into a civil partnership with Australian composer Mark Bradshaw, whom he had met in 2009.
 In 2014, he publicly discussed his coming out, saying that it was a tense experience for him but "everyone was surprisingly lovely".
+He split from Bradshaw in 2022.